Jabulani-N/holbertonschool-higher_level_programming/python-classes/README.md

 if the size is 0, only prirnt the single blank line.

-the formati of hte position is (number of blank lines above square, number of spaces before the square  starts)
+the format of the position parameter is (number of blank lines above square, number of spaces before the square  starts)